Beej126/BeejBlog/content/posts/2011-03-03-understanding-exposure.md

         <li style="margin-top: 5px;">
           <u><strong>ISO</strong></u> <ul>
             <li>
               Undoubtedly the toughest one to grasp at the pure physics level.
-I appreciate how Bryan uses the simple metaphor of &#8220;worker bees&#8221; here.
+I appreciate how Bryan uses the simple metaphor of "worker bees" here.
             </li>
             <li>
               The higher the ISO, the more worker bees you have on your electronic photo sensor gathering the light particles.
-There is of course a trade-off and I think we&#8217;ve all observed the grainy result of too much ISO.
+There is of course a trade-off and I think we've all observed the grainy result of too much ISO.
             </li>
             <li>
               It’s great to read the specific values & tips Bryan recommends throughout the book… e.g. setting your ISO higher than 200 starts to lose contrast and color saturation.